-Students, who at the end of the probation period, does not meet Satisfactory Academic Progress (SAP) may submit a second appeal.
+Students who, at the end of the probation period, do not meet Satisfactory Academic Progress (SAP) may submit a second appeal.
 If Vaughn College determines, based on the second appeal, that the student will require more than one semester to meet SAP, the student will be placed on probation and develop an Academic Plan, for one semester.
-At the end of the semester the student must meet SAP or meeting the requirements of the Academic Plan; which leads to program completion.
+At the end of the semester the student must meet SAP or the requirements of the Academic Plan, which leads to program completion.

-Note: students who financial aid eligibility has been reinstated under an academic plan and is making progress under that plan is considered to be an eligible students, for Title IV purposes.
+Note: A student whose financial aid eligibility has been reinstated under an academic plan and is making progress under that plan is considered to be an eligible student, for Title IV purposes.